Arcade-Game/dungeon-crawler/README.md

+Game is playable and hosted on Digital Ocean, and can be found at http://vindermere.com/#/.

 Game starts in Auth.js.
 Scroll animation done with GreenSock.
 Authentication encryption done with the Bcrypt package.

 Upon registration and login, you are routed to the "Town View", held in Town.js.
 If you have a hero selected, it will show in the bottom left corner.
 If there is no hero selected, than the "Heroes" div will blink in the center of the screen, prompting you to create your character.
 Choose between three classes with different stats, and two genders.